 Personalization improves the customer experience.
-And improved customer experience drives revenue.
+And improved customer experience drives revenue and customer loyalty.

 6. Reduce costs with automation

-With a CRM, you can save a whole lote of time and money by automating repetitive, administrative tasks, such as feeding lead data into your pipeline.
+With a CRM, you can save a whole lot of time and money by automating repetitive, administrative tasks, such as feeding lead data into your pipeline.

 For example, instead of manually typing in data, you can set up your lead capture forms to automatically sync with your pipeline.